Snipara Sandbox Integration

 snipara-sandbox initsnipara-sandbox run "Summarize the authentication flow"snipara-sandbox run --env docker "Parse and analyze logs"snipara-sandbox agent "Analyze all CSV files and generate a report"Claude Code / Claude Desktop Setup

-Add Snipara Sandbox as an MCP server to get sandboxed Python execution in Claude.
-No API keys required for the runtime itself.
+Add Snipara Sandbox as an MCP server to get Python execution in Claude.
+No API keys required for Snipara Sandbox itself.

 Step 1: Install with MCP support